 For brick exteriors, small holes are drilled through the mortar joints between every stud to inject the foam insulation.
 When the cavities are full, the holes are re-mortared and are usually matched to the existing mortar.

 Wood siding tends to be trickier.
 If the siding can be easily removed, the same process for aluminum and vinyl siding is followed.
 If the siding can’t be removed, holes must be drilled through the wood siding and filled with wood plugs once the foam insulation has been injected.

 How Does Injection Foam Insulation Affect a Home’s Energy Cost?

 Air that leaks through the home’s envelope – the exterior walls, windows, and doors – is a waste of energy and increases a homeowner’s monthly energy bills.
 Creating a well-sealed envelope, coupled with the right amount of insulation, can make a significant difference in your heating and cooling bills, according to the U.S. Department of Energy.

 Getting Started with Foam Fill Cavity Wall Insulation

 So now that you’ve learned about injection foam insulation, you may have decided it is what is best for your home.

 If you live in Michigan’s lower peninsula and are ready to schedule a free in-home estimate give us a call at 866-900-3626, or fill out the form on our website.
-You can also check out our budget calculator to give you a rough idea of the cost to insulate your home.
+You can also check out our budget calculator to give you a rough idea of the cost to insulate the exterior walls of your home.